Anthony J. Scillia, M.D.

 Dr. Scillia is a Clinical Assistant Professor and the Director of Hip Arthroscopy and Joint Preservation Service at Seton Hall University.
 He has published book chapters, surgical technique videos, and articles in peer-reviewed journals, as well as presented research and given instructional lectures at orthopaedic and sports medicine meetings.
 Dr. Scillia’s research interests include the biomechanics of pitching, labral tears in the shoulder, AC joint instability, rotator cuff repair, ACL reconstruction, UCL reconstruction (Tommy John Surgery), medial epicondyle fractures, and the “snapping hip.”
 Dr. Scillia was presented with a clinical research award at the American Sports Medicine Institute for a study entitled “Return to Play after Chondroplasty of the Knee in NFL Athletes.”

 Dr. Scillia specializes in the arthroscopic and reconstructive treatment of shoulder, elbow, hip, knee, and ankle disorders.
 He also has a special interest in sports hernia repair and elbow injuries in throwers.
 Dr. Scillia performs ultrasound guided PRP and stem cell injections and manages the conservative treatment of sports medicine injuries.
-Dr. Scillia is a member of the American Academy of Orthopaedic Surgeons (AAOS), Arthroscopy Association of North America (AANA), American Orthopaedic Society for Sports Medicine (AOSSM), New Jersey Orthopaedic Society (NJOS), and the American Sports Medicine Fellowship Society.
+Dr. Scillia is a member of the American Academy of Orthopaedic Surgeons (AAOS), Arthroscopy Association of North America (AANA), American Orthopaedic Society for Sports Medicine (AOSSM), American Sports Medicine Fellowship Society, and the New Jersey Orthopaedic Society (NJOS), where he is also on the Board of Directors.

 Dr. Scillia is a native of New Jersey.
 He attended Delbarton High School in Morristown.
 He played both ice hockey and lacrosse in High School and College.
 He currently resides in Hoboken, NJ.